A Gold Star widow says Trump understood her loss

 The couple have five children between them: Deshaun Osbourne, 20, Octavia Osbourne, 18, Rodrigo De Alencar 16, Tatiyana De Alencar 13, and Marcos De Alencar, 5.

-De Alencar declined to comment on the controversy surrounding Trump following the deaths of four US soldiers in Niger.
+De Alencar declined to comment on the controversy surrounding Trump following the deaths of four US soldiers in Niger this month.

 "I know they are hurting and they don't know what the future holds because I know what they are going through," she said.
 "That is the only thing I can comment on from my heart because that is what I know is true."

-Florida Democrat Rep. Frederica Wilson accused Trump this week of telling the widow of Sgt.
-La David T. Johnson -- one of the US soldiers killed in Niger earlier this month -- that "he knew what he signed up for, but I guess it still hurt."
+The controversy started after Florida Democrat Rep. Frederica Wilson accused Trump of telling the widow of one of the US soldiers killed in Niger that "he knew what he signed up for, but I guess it still hurt."

 Trump has said Wilson "totally fabricated" his response to the solder's wife.